-7) Many members attend and some spearhead the annual Summit Against Racism, a multicultural initiative of the Black & White Reunion.
+4. Many members attend and some spearhead the annual Summit Against Racism, a multicultural initiative of the Black & White Reunion.
 The Summit is an education and advocacy day centered around racial and economic justice, as well as LGBTQI+, and environmental justice.

-8) Social Justice Advocacy Ministry

-These programs and outreach avenues are transformational to those who are involved, to our church body as those members bring back word and energy, and to the world as these actions and interactions are radically different from the dominant worldview of our region, nation, and world.
+5. Social Justice Advocacy Ministry, currently the congregation is specifically focused on Anti-racist teachings and deeply engaged conversations about Economic Justice through the work of our Jubilee committee.
+These programs and outreach avenues are transformational to those who are involved, to our church body as those members bring back word and energy, and to the world, as these actions and interactions are radically different from the dominant worldview of our region, nation, and world.